-- To save the draft version of your post click the ‘Save Draft’ button, located on the right side of Publish Box section.
+- You can save the draft version of your post click the ‘Save Draft’ button, located on the right side of the Publish Box section.

 In the main Administration Screen, enter Settings > General, in order to make sure that you have set the right time zone.

-- If you want to make your post private or password-secured click on the link ‘Edit’ next to ‘ Visibility’ and choose the right option, then click ‘OK’ and ‘Update’ button.
+- to make your post private or password-secured click on the link ‘Edit’ next to ‘ Visibility’ and choose the right option, then click ‘OK’ and ‘Update’ button.